hasindu2008/f5c/_docs/commands.md

 ## DESCRIPTION

-Given a set of base-called nanopore reads and associated raw signals, f5c call-methylation detects the methylated cytosine at genomic CpG cites and f5c eventalign aligns raw nanopore DNA signals (events) to the base-called read. f5c can optionally utilise CUDA enabled NVIDIA graphics cards for acceleration. f5c is a heavily re-engineered and optimised implementation of the call-methylation and eventalign modules in Nanopolish.
+Given a set of base-called nanopore reads and associated raw signals, f5c call-methylation detects the methylated cytosine at genomic CpG cites and f5c eventalign aligns raw nanopore signals (events) to the reference k-mers. f5c can optionally utilise CUDA enabled NVIDIA graphics cards for acceleration. f5c is a heavily re-engineered and optimised implementation of the call-methylation and eventalign modules in Nanopolish.

 ## COMMANDS